 Fall is here!
-Time for pumpkin spice lattes, spooky haunted houses, apple cider donuts, fiber festivals, and most importantly, the start of sweater knitting season!
+Time for pumpkin spice lattes, spooky haunted houses, apple cider donuts, fibre festivals, and most importantly, the start of sweater knitting season!
 With limited time to complete this sweater, I need to pick something quick to knit up.
 Luckily, Knomad just released the perfect yarn for this project, MARSHMALLOW WORSTED.

-I’m casting on a sweater ASAP for my husband to wear to our favorite fiber festival, Rhinebeck Sheep and Wool festival in Dutchess County, NY.
+I’m casting on a sweater ASAP for my husband to wear to our favorite fibre festival, Rhinebeck Sheep and Wool festival in Dutchess County, NY.
 The main requirement is it must be festive, fitting the season and the weather.

 Made from 100% superwash merino wool, Marshmallow Worsted screams “knit me into a sweater!”
 This easy to care for yarn soaks up color like a dream.
 Its round, 4 ply construction provides excellent stitch definition.

 Marshmallow worsted has a nice, dry hand that is not too warm, which makes it great for transitional weather and layering.
 At a typical worsted weight, finding a pattern for this yarn will be easy and breezy.

 My husband’s favorite color is orange, so I wanted to dye up a sweater quantity of Knomad’s newest yarn, MARSHMALLOW WORSTED, to make him a sweater to wear this season!
 Learn how to dye this spicy and bright color yourself.
 I’ll show you how in my step by step tutorial below.

 Loop a zip tie around each skein of yarn, if you are using them.

 Soak the yarn in lukewarm water with a dash of citric acid for about 1 hour.

 Make sure to always protect yourself with gloves and a respirator whenever you work with dye in its powder form.
 A dust or surgical mask is not enough protection to safely work with dye powder!